zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 When network devices start to send syslog, it is collected by the `wazuh-manager`, then every log will be collected under Agent ID 000, even if you have dozens of different devices.
 This is not helpful when it comes to correlation.
 It would be great if Wazuh could provide virtual agent IDs per syslog source.

 Just like Windows SIDs, it can be possible to have two parts: A Windows SID has a domain ID and relative ID.
 So that it can be guaranteed to have unique IDs per domain.
 For Wazuh, it can be simpler: virtual agents and real agents.
-Then it will be also possible to have a segregation without labeling the incoming logs.
+Then it will be also possible to have a segregation without labelling the incoming logs.
 It also can provide non-conflicting IDs.

 Having IDs for agentless setup also helps better management for agentless configuration.